What Americans need to know when arriving in the UK

 Minimising tax on employment

 In Mr Burton’s case, as with all our clients, we considered whether it is better to utilise the foreign earned income exclusion, or to rely on claiming UK taxes paid as foreign tax credits, to offset the US taxes.
-The latter made the most sense, as not using the foreign earned income exclusion but relying wholly on UK taxes paid, meant that there were more UK taxes paid than were needed in order to offset the US taxes.
+The latter made the most sense, as not using the foreign earned income exclusion but relying wholly on UK taxes paid, meant that there were more UK taxes paid than needed in order to offset the US taxes.

 Complying with UK and US tax laws

 No two cases are ever the same and for Mr Burton we spent some time understanding his situation and determining the US and UK compliance requirements.
 One important aspect of this was the Foreign Bank Account Reporting (FBAR) form.
 FBAR compliance is required where the aggregate balance of all non-US accounts exceeds $10,000 at any point during the year, whether or not the non-US account has any income.
 Failure to file these forms where required can result in large penalties.
-Mr Burton not only had his own accounts, but also had signatory authority over some of his employer’s accounts.
-We collated the necessary information and prepared the FBAR reports for him, together with their US and UK tax returns.
+Mr Burton not only had his own accounts but also had signatory authority over some of his employer’s accounts.
+We collated the necessary information and prepared the FBAR reports for him, together with his US and UK tax returns.

 Speak to an expert